danielwippermann/resol-vbus/README.md

 To start a single run of the test suite just enter the following command into your shell:

-	⌘  gulp
+	⌘  npm test

-In addition to that the project is configured to watch its own files for modification and rerun the documentation generator and test suite every time you hit save on a file.
-To run that just enter the following command into your shell:
+To run the tests after each change to the source just enter the following command into your shell:

-	⌘  gulp watch
+	⌘  npm test -- --watch